cliffhangerz/fairweatherhikers/README.md

 ```

 ##Sign-up
-Open a third terminal window and type:
+Open a third terminal window and type the following (or you can substitute your own email and password):
 ```bash
 > echo '{"email": "sasquatch@gmail.com", "password" : "bigandhairy"}' | http POST localhost:3000/api/signup
 ```
-You can substitute your own email and password for the one above.
-The program will return an auth token.
-MAKE SURE you copy the auth token (highlight it and control/command-C) before continuing.
-You will be needing this token for CRUD actions.

 ##Sign-in
 The following example is for users with httpie already installed.
 Feel free to use your own favorite CLI instead.
 ```bash
 > http -a sasquatch@gmail.com:bigandhairy localhost:3000/api/signin
 ```
+The program will return an auth token.
+MAKE SURE YOU COPY the auth token (highlight it and control/command-C) before continuing.
+You will be needing this token for CRUD actions.

 ## CRUD operations